amplience/dc-extension-bynder/docs/HOSTING.md

 ## Hosting the extension

-If you choose to host the extension yourself it must be hosted on a HTTPS location.
+If you choose to host the extension yourself it must be hosted on an HTTPS location.
 Your extension settings and URL should be updated to reflect your hosting location.

 ## Keeping your fork updated with remotes